 The site is located within the old dock, so the tower is constrained only by the new Cofferdam that forms the boundary.
 The Wood Wharf masterplan extends to the north and east, where the tower extent will adjoin to the surrounding buildings.
 Since the site has been reclaimed from the dock, the enabling contract had many technical complications including building up the original dock bed level to the new basement profile.

 The substructure consists of 1.8 m-diameter piles, with a higher frequency of 1.5 m-diameter piles beneath the core, founded in the Thanet sands at depth.
 The 2.5 m-deep raft extends beyond the retaining wall that forms part of the double-storey basement wall.

 The structural concept adopted for the tower superstructure typically consists of reinforced concrete flat slabs supported by reinforced concrete blade walls and columns.
 The core of the tower is located centrally within the internal layout and is partially enhanced by frame action of the surrounding tower.

-An evolving residential with a staggered, shifting façade in a major London development
+An evolving residential tower with a staggered, shifting façade in a major London development

 Canary Wharf Group